mengld/mengld/README.md

 # About me
-Studying in Harbin, I love algorithms and games.
-I am currently anxious about my career and love.
+Studying in Harbin, I like algorithms and games.
+Now I am working towards becoming a game engineer.